davidGCR/depth_estimation_autonomous/README.md

-# Monocular Depth Estimation - Kiwibot
+# Monocular Depth Estimation for Autonomous Driving
 ## Description
 This project presents a depth estimation model based on Deep Learning for a four camera robot.